 - In a medium-size bowl, stir together the wet ingredients - the nut butter, maple syrup, flax eggs,

-- In a large bowl, combine the dry ingredients - flour, baking soda, pumpkin pie spice, oats, and raisins.
+- In a large bowl, combine the dry ingredients - flour, baking soda, pumpkin pie spice, sea salt, oats, and raisins.
 Pour the wet into the dry and stir until incorporated.

 - Transfer the dough to the baking dish, gently pressing it in to ensure uniformity.
 Bake for 28-30 minutes if using a smaller dish, and less time if using a medium dish.
 Remove from oven when golden brown and crisp at the top and a toothpick comes out clean.

 - Cool completely before slicing and serving.
 Store leftovers in an airtight container for up to one week.